jacksiegers13/CSC4200Prog2/README.md

 ## Notes

-- The server supports multiple clients using threads.
+- The server accepts one client connection at a time.
-- Start the server **before** starting clients.
+- Start the server **before** the client.
-- Modify flags and payload in `client.py` for testing.
+- You can modify flags and payload in `client.py`.
 - Graceful handling of disconnects and malformed headers is included.

 ---